-Make Nasi Goreng (Indonesian Fried Rice) when you have leftover rice!
-Add shrimp, chicken or make it a vegetarian meal and toss in some fresh vegetables instead.
+Make Nasi Goreng (Indonesian Fried Rice) with leftover rice!
+Add shrimp, chicken or both, or make it a vegetarian meal and add fresh vegetables.
+This national dish of Indonesia is quick, easy and full of flavour!
+Ready in 30 minutes, this stir-fried rice may become a new family favourite!

-- Jasmine rice: leftover is best.
+- Jasmine rice: leftover rice is best.
 Cook it the day before and chill it overnight.
+However, if you can't wait to make this Indonesian fried rice dish, cook the rice and let it cool completely.

-- broth: chicken or vegetable, homemade or store-bought
+- broth: chicken or vegetable, homemade or store-bought, it's your choice.

-- eggs: You'll make an omelette and cut it into strips to garnish the dish
+- eggs: You'll make a quick omelet and cut it into strips to garnish the finished dish.
+I use large eggs.

 - shallots: use onion if you don't have shallots